Blade7unner/BreezeLifeApp/README.md

 ## Tests

-Describe any tests that we have for the application and how to run them.
+Tests that we have for the application and how to run them.

 ## Questions

-For any questions or comments, please contact [Your Email Address].
+For any questions or comments, please contact [Email Address].